GopherLoafer/Aeturnis-Alpha/replit.md

 - Inventory management with weight capacity and slot limitations
 - Location tracking with current zone, position coordinates, and spawn zones

+### Character Management System (June 30, 2025) - Step 2.2
+- Complete CharacterService with business logic for character creation, listing, selection, and deletion
+- Production-ready CharacterController with 7 REST API endpoints and comprehensive validation
+- Input validation using express-validator with custom rules for character names and race validation
+- Character creation with automatic race bonus application and 5-character limit enforcement
+- Name availability checking with alphanumeric validation and profanity protection
+- Character selection system with last active timestamp updates and audit logging
+- Soft deletion implementation with ownership verification and cache invalidation
+- Redis-based caching for character data, race information, and session management
+- Rate limiting integration with different tiers for creation, selection, and general operations
+- Comprehensive error handling with specific error codes and user-friendly messages
+- Integration layer for mounting character routes in Express application
+- Full TypeScript integration with existing authentication middleware

 ### Caching and Session Management System (June 30, 2025)
 - Production-ready Redis connection service with automatic reconnection and health monitoring
 - Comprehensive cache manager with JSON serialization, bulk operations, and statistics